-It’s not always easy to convince lawyers that they should care more about client service.
+It’s not always easy to convince attorneys that they should prioritize the everyday dynamics of managing client-lawyer relationships.
 Too many genuinely believe their legal expertise is paramount—the only thing that truly matters when establishing their law practice’s reputation.
-But lawyers should not underestimate the impact of how they treat their clients: It’s the only part of the lawyer-client experience that we can control, and the only thing that can be accurately evaluated and appreciated by any client.
+But lawyers should not underestimate the impact of how they treat their clients: It’s the only part of the lawyer-client experience that we can control, and it is the primary element that can be accurately evaluated and appreciated by any client.

 1. Results